YCoeusZ/OAM6GH5slDAHadnQ/README.md

 * Data Selector: Selects features either automatically by applying pre-set conditions, or simply select with a pre-set list: When done automatically, the layer ranks the features by F test (by sklearn f_classif), and select according to pre-set conditions on F scores and p values.

 After above data transformation, we load it to the main model layers.
-A standard model pipeline has the following form:

-Data Creator --> Data Selector --> Main model

-Where the "Main model" is in form of, for instance, "StandardScaler() --> LogisticRegression()"

 ### (Selected) Model Performances